It looks like your browser is out-of-date! For the best user experience, please upgrade to a more modern browser like Chrome or Edge.

 • Trauma surgery

 Our pediatric surgeons provide your child with the most advanced care available in Indiana and the Midwest.
 Pediatric surgeons are board certified in both general surgery and pediatric surgery.
-To become a pediatric surgeon, these doctors must complete one of the most rigorous medical and educational pathways to become licensed surgeons.
+To become pediatric surgeons, these doctors must complete one of the most rigorous medical and educational pathways to become licensed surgeons.
 Doctors in this specialty form an elite group, with fewer than 800 pediatric surgeons practicing in the United States and Canada.

 Our surgeons also partner with other pediatric specialists in various multidisciplinary programs.
 These programs provide expert care in clinics where children can be seen by doctors in multiple specialties all on the same day.
 Pediatric surgeons also work with transplant specialists at IU Health to care for children who need any number of transplant surgeries.